 - Ensure that your target home site is properly zoned for a residential dwelling and that manufactured homes don’t violate any local zoning regulations.
 (If the lot is in a manufactured home community, your zoning is probably OK.)

-- Know that having a mobile home delivered will require you to have sufficient flat, accessible space in each direction from your home site to give work vehicles room to maneuver.
+- Know that successful mobile home delivery will require you to have sufficient flat, accessible space in each direction from your home site to give work vehicles room to maneuver.

-- Most manufactured home dealers have delivery ranges (typically around 100 miles), so check to ensure that your site isn’t outside the range of your preferred dealer (or vice versa).
+- Most manufactured and mobile home dealers have delivery ranges (typically around 100 miles), so check to ensure that your site isn’t outside the range of your preferred dealer (or vice versa).

 Laws and Permits